moritzvieli/rocketshow/README.md

 While developing the web app, it might be convenient to start an Angular server:

-1. Start web frontend server: `cd src/main/webapp && npm install && npx ng serve`
+1. Start web frontend server: `cd src/main/webapp && npm install --force && echo "N" | npx ng serve`
 2. Open the web application: http://localhost:4200

-On the Mac, Gstreamer and OLA can be installed using Homebrew:
+On the Mac, GStreamer and OLA can be installed using Homebrew:

 ```shell
 brew install gstreamer